jonathanmiller2/Deep-Neural-Network-Public/README.md

 #### Neural Network

 The neural network is designed to take in data from the stock market and spit out a prediction.
 It mathematically optimizes the connection between the inputs and the outputs.
-I wrote it in javascript because I wanted to fully understand the math behind AI and I can keep everything in Javascript.
+I wrote it in javascript because I wanted to fully understand the math behind AI and because I wanted to keep the full stack in Javascript.

 For those experience with neural networking, the technical attributes are thus:
 * Gradient descent optimization scheme